 We ‘retired’ to Vermont in 2005 to a 50 acre ‘farm’ that hadn’t been farmed for many years.
 There were 3-4 perennials, a lilac bush, a few spruce trees, a couple of Scots Pine and many marvelous old apple trees (planted and seedlings).
 Plenty of weeds, brush, barbed wire, farm debris and fertile, but wet loam over shallow bedrock.
 On a visit to the nearby Montreal Botanic Garden in 2006 we were awed by a display of living willow structures.
 Light bulbs went off in our heads (or a moment of sheer insanity) about our wet property!
 Lets grow willows; addiction soon followed!

-At the Vermont Flower Show March 2007 we bought our first willow cuttings and then contacted friends in the horticultural world to start building up our collection (~300 varieties now).
+At the Vermont Flower Show March 2007 we bought our first willow cuttings and then contacted friends in the horticultural world to start building up our collection (~400 varieties now and probably the largest collection of Salix in North America).
 Our first mail-order purchase of cuttings was from the now defunct Willow Dreams Farm in Kentucky!
 We also visited willow growers in England that winter to learn the basics.
 We return to England most years to see what developments have been made in willow uses.
 We enjoy a mutually beneficial relationship with some of the top Botanical Gardens and Arboreta in North America, trading Salix cuttings and information.

 We have a good relationship with top Salix taxonomists in North America and Britain in an attempt to make sure that the Salix we offer are correctly identified.
-There are a number of nomenclature changes in our list this year in compliance with suggestions by these taxonomists.
+Again there are a number of nomenclature changes in our list this year in compliance with suggestions by these taxonomists.

 We are now in a position to share the wealth of the Wonderful World of Willows at the Vermont Willow Nursery.
 Because of our windy location we should be called “Wind in the Willows”--but that name is taken!